-Proposal 5: Public interactions/Performance
+Practices: Public interactions/Performance

 The production of heritage is seen as a contingent, dynamic process which evolves in public interactions.
 Thus it is crucial to understand the relations between different actors / stakeholders and settings.
 Looking at public interactions draws attention to interactions between different actors holding different positions.
 Without interaction, there is no contentiousness.
 Interactions take place in public institutions (schools, museums etc), in civil society (citizens' associations, cultural associations, pressure groups, art festivals), in the media, in families...
-The focus is on public interactions like the ones prepared in the TRACES teams.
+The focus is on public interactions, such as the ones described and analysed in this companion.
 Public interactions connect individual, everyday recollections, collective narratives and hegemonic heritage regimes.
 Interaction has the potential to transform actors and the relations between them.

-What are the public interactions we find in our research fields, which ones are we initiating?
-Who interacts - the "actors"?
-In the proposal, we mentioned heritage providers, citizens, artists, scientists, 'communities of memory'.
-Heritage objects and practices: these are the media of interaction: Meaningful material culture or ways of doing things which signify one or several versions of a collective past, often emotionally charged.
-Different positions on an object or practice of heritage are publicly expressed.
-Performing contemporary versions of collective pasts: Ann Swidler's concept of "public performances" can explain why the CCPs public interactions are so important to TRACES.
-Exhibitions, workshops, guided tours, press conferences, theatre etc. These performances lay down a publicly accessible history of interactions.
-The repertoire of performances can create a collective memory holding different positions: A heritage that is contentious, but at the same time shared.
+Who engages in and organises heritage performances in our research fields, how do they relate to those we initiate as artists, researchers, heritage workers, as parts of communities [-> communities of implication] or engaged citizens?
+Who interacts with whom, who is excluded?
+Heritage objects and practices are media of communication, and can be mobilised to create public interaction [-> Diaological photography Meaningful material culture or ways of doing things which signify one or several versions of a collective past are often emotionally charged.
+Different positions on an object or practice of heritage are publicly articulated.
+Performing contemporary versions of collective pasts: Ann Swidler's concept of public performances explains why the TRACES teams invested time and effort into the public interactions beyond the call of duty.
+Public performances such as exhibitions, workshops, guided tours, press conferences, theatre can be shaped as open platforms [-> Contentious glossary], and thereby help to create open democratic and pluralistic spaces for agonistic interaction on the terrain of heritage [Agonism].
+Repertoires of performances can create a collective memory holding different positions: A heritage that is contentious, but at the same time shared.